 The Pest of the Ages: Mice

-And, of course, mice are infamous for being the carrier of the bubonic plague, which devastated the civilized world at the time.
+And, of course, mice are infamous for being the carrier of the bubonic plague, which devastated the civilized world.

 It doesn't matter if you are the occasional camper who uses a small pop-up trailer camper or if you have one of those large motorhomes with multiple slides that make it an even roomier home on wheels.

-Your camper really is your castle.
-Your home away from home!
-Your defense against the elements and all that creeps in the night.
+Your camper really is your castle—your home away from home!
+It is your defense against the elements and all that creeps in the night.

-Plus, you definitely do no want to have your camper, furniture, walls, and wiring damaged by these small invaders.
+Plus, you definitely do not want to have your camper, furniture, walls, and wiring damaged by these small invaders.